tellblom/shelly-irrigation-manager/STL/README.md

 ## DIN holder for the Shelly 1 Mini Gen3/Gen4

-There are several DIN holders for teh Shelly Mini Gen3/4
+There are several DIN holders for the Shelly Mini Gen3/4

 Here is some of them: